craftingcity/The-Known-World/README.md

 ##### Elven (s.)
 The Elves of Alaturmen are descendants of the Eladrin, sent to Alaturmen as the planes "rightful heir".
 As the Elves came to Alaturmen, it became clear that this was not the case, though some still hold that "right" to be a truth.

-**Age.** Although Elves reach physical maturity at about twenty five, the traditional elven perception of "adulthood" is based worldly experience more than physicality.
+**Age.** Although you are considered fully mature at about twenty-five, the traditional elven perception of "adulthood" is based worldly experience more than physicality.
 Additionally, one would change their name from that given at birth by their parents to that name they believe they have earned.
 As an elf reaches the end of their satisfied life, which generally happens sometime after three hundred years of life, the Walk from Alaturmen to travel beyond - whatever they may find.
 Elven parents must be integral in the full creation process of some artistic or creative work either directly before, during, or directly after the acts of conception.
 **Size.** Mechanically, your size is medium.
 You stand at about six feet tall.
 You weigh about one-hundred twenty-five pounds.
 **Speed.** Your speed is 30 feet per round.
 **Fey-Ceilie Ancestry.** You have advantage on saving throws against effects that charm and you cannot be made to sleep by magical means.
 You also gain another trait as corresponding to your seasonal ancestry;